Harun Alpsoy

-Harun Alpsoy (born 3 March 1997) is a Turkish footballer who plays for Adanaspor.
+Harun Alpsoy (born 3 March 1997) is a professional footballer who plays for Turkish TFF 2.
+Lig club Serikspor.
+Born in Switzerland, he represented it internationally, before switching allegiance to Turkey.

 International career

 Alpsoy was born in Switzerland and is of Turkish descent.
 Originally a youth international for Switzerland, Alpsoy switched to represent Turkey.
 He made his international debut for the Turkey U20s in a 2-1 2018 Toulon Tournament win over the Japan U20s on 28 May 2018.